rocket-pool/RPIPs/RPIPs/RPIP-63.md

 - The `RocketDAOProtocolSettingsAuction` `Lot Duration` guardrail SHALL use blocks instead of seconds
 - When setting the `RocketDAOProtocolSettingsNode` `MinimumPerMinipoolStake` parameter to 0, `RocketNodeStaking` `getNodeETHMatchedLimit` SHALL NOT revert due to division by 0
+- Add `RocketDAOProtocolSettingsAuction` `CreateLotEnabled` SHALL be added to the list of pDAO parameters that can be modified by the Security Council
+- Add `RocketDAOProtocolSettingsAuction` `BidOnLotEnabled` SHALL be added to the list of pDAO parameters that can be modified by the Security Council
 - Non-functional fixes to improve parameter names to and remove typos MAY be included

 ### Protocol Quorum